trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: TribitsMacroFunctionDoc.rst

 ..
-ToDo: Edited and spell-checked up through TRIBITS_ADD_TEST() on 05/09/2014!
+ToDo: Edited and spell-checked all of the above extracted documentation
+.. blocks on 5/14/2014.

 General Utility Macros and Functions